 Being an entrepreneur can make all of your wildest dreams come true.
 But, it can also cause major upheaval in your life if you let it.

-While this article doesn’t cover every possible challenge of entrepreneurship you may face as a business owner, it should give you an idea about the major potential pitfalls — and what you can do about them.
+While this article doesn’t cover every possible challenge of owning a business you may face as an entrepreneur, it should give you an idea about the major potential pitfalls — and what you can do about them.

 Article written by Laura